meekotherogue/by-night/favourites/sketches/gallery.md

   key: FavouritesGallerySketches
   parent: Favourites
   title: Sketches
-  order: 6
+  order: 3
 navOptions:
   includeSelf: true
 ---

-Here is the collection of completed drawings and paintings I have done in Sketches
+Here is a collection of my personal favourite sketches in no particular order

+These are incomplete works that I just love regardless of their technical prowess!